sigmod/sqlpp/document.md

 > TW: How should we refer to the data model?
 "Asterix Data Model" seems system specific.

 The create type statement is used to create a new named ADM datatype.
-This type can then be used to create tables or utilized when defining one or more other ADM datatypes.
+This type can then be used to create stored collections or utilized when defining one or more other ADM datatypes.
 Much more information about the Asterix Data Model (ADM) is available in the [data model reference guide](datamodel.html) to ADM.
 A new type can be a record type, a renaming of another type, an ordered list type, or an unordered list type.
 A record type can be defined as being either open or closed.
 Instances of a closed record type are not permitted to contain fields other than those specified in the create type statement.
 Instances of an open record type may carry additional fields, and open is the default for a new type (if neither option is specified).

-The following example creates a new ADM record type called FacebookUser type.
+The following example creates a new ADM record type called GleambookUser type.
 Since it is closed, its instances will contain only what is specified in the type definition.
 The first four fields are traditional typed name/value pairs.
 The friend-ids field is an unordered list of 32-bit integers.
 The employment field is an ordered list of instances of another named record type, EmploymentType.

 #### Example

-    CREATE TYPE FacebookUserType AS CLOSED {
+    CREATE TYPE GleambookUserType AS CLOSED {
       "id" :         int32,
       "alias" :      string,
       "name" :       string,